asteriskauto/asteriskbarrier/README.md

 # asteriskbarrier
-Control barrier with gsm-vjdule using Asterisk
+Control barrier with gsm-module using Asterisk
 Features:
 -The ability to "hide" the number of the SIM card installed in the barrier -Creation of a "white list" of numbers, which can open barrier